Kia Sportage Hybrid

 The current Kia Sportage family SUV was relaunched in 2022, getting a new chassis and engine line-up along with more modern styling.
 The interior quality is excellent and the combined 12.3in digital displays give the interior a technologically-advanced look.

 At the top of the Sportage range is a plug-in hybrid model developing 261bhp through its combination of 1.6-litre petrol engine and electric motor.
-A non-plug-in hybrid is available on this generation Sportage, as well as mild-hybrid petrol models and a diesel, so all buyers will be catered for whatever their fuel preference.
+A non-plug-in hybrid is available in this generation Sportage, as well as mild-hybrid petrol models and a diesel, so all buyers will be catered for whatever their fuel preference.

-2. Nissan Qashqai: 4,948 registrations
+3. Nissan Qashqai: 13,989 registrations

 Nissan Qashqai